emtee40/fdroid-wiki/HOWTO:-diff-&-fix-APKs-for-Reproducible-Builds.md

 * [NDK build-id](https://f-droid.org/docs/Reproducible_Builds/#ndk-build-id);
 * [R8 Optimizer](https://f-droid.org/docs/Reproducible_Builds/#r8-optimizer).

-### Differing assets/dexopt/baseline.prof
+### Differing assets/dexopt/baseline.prof (caused by .dex)

 Compiled [baseline profile](https://developer.android.com/topic/performance/baselineprofiles/overview).

-These should only differ when the `.dex` files do, as a result of the `.prof` file containing a checksum of the corresponding `.dex` files.

-Any differences in these files should disappear if the `.dex` files are equal.
+NB: these should only differ when the `.dex` files do (as a result of the `.prof` file containing a checksum of the corresponding `.dex` files); any differences in these files should disappear when the `.dex` files are made equal.

 ```bash
 $ diff2f 'dump-baseline.py' x/assets/dexopt/baseline.prof y/assets/dexopt/baseline.prof
 [...]
 ```

-### Differing assets/dexopt/baseline.profm
+### Differing assets/dexopt/baseline.profm (easy to fix)

 Compiled [baseline profile](https://developer.android.com/topic/performance/baselineprofiles/overview) metadata.

+NB: these may also differ as a result of `.dex` file differences, so please make sure those are equal first.

 ```bash
 $ diff2f 'dump-baseline.py' x/assets/dexopt/baseline.profm y/assets/dexopt/baseline.profm